 A double lumen endotracheal tube is a type of ETT where there are two lumens.

 It is designed to isolate the lungs from one another anatomically and/or physiologically:

 anatomical lung separation: isolatation of diseased lung from contaminating the non-diseased lung

-Drowning is one of the most prevalent modalities of non-natural death.
+Drowning is one of the most prevalent causes of non-natural death.
 According to the World Health Organisation (WHO), an estimated 360,000 annual deaths occur due to drowning.

 This article concerns itself with postmortem appearances in fatalities from drowning.
 For non-fatal pulmonary changes pl...